George Lippard: Writing style and response

 Many of Lippard's fictions were received as historical fact.
-Probably the most famous person to quote a historical romance by George Lippard as though it were actual history is the late President Ronald Reagan, in a commencement address at Eureka College on June 7, 1957.
+Probably the most famous person to quote a historical romance by George Lippard as though it were actual history was former President Ronald Reagan, in a commencement address at Eureka College on June 7, 1957.
 Reagan quoted from George Lippard's "Speech of the Unknown" in Washington and His Generals: or, Legends of the Revolution (1847), which relates how a speech by an anonymous delegate was the final motivation that spurred delegates to sign the Declaration of Independence in 1776.

 After Lippard became successful as a novelist, he tried to use popular literature as a vehicle for social reform.